 If the drive is physically fine, then follow below-mentioned methods to repair a dead external hard drive.

-If you are still unable to access the data even after fixing the dead portable hard drive, then use Remo Recover to perform data recovery from dead external hard disk.
-Remo Recover is a powerful data recovery utility that will help you get data back from dead hard drive whether it is external disk and internal HDD.
+If you are still unable to access the data even after fixing the dead portable hard drive, then use Remo Hard Drive Recovery to perform data recovery from dead external hard disk.
+Remo Recover is a powerful data recovery utility that will help you get data back from dead hard drive whether it is external disk or an internal hard disk drive.
 It creates an image file of the unmounting drive that Windows OS is not able to detect due to file system damage or any other reasons and recovers entire data from that drive.
-You can even rescue data from a dead external hard disk having Bad Sectors using Remo Recover tool.
+You can even rescue data from an external hard disk having Bad Sectors using Remo Recover tool.

-Install Remo Recover on a working computer and connect the dead external hard disk to it.
+Install Remo Recover on a working computer and connect the dead external hard disk to it as a slave, and then follow these instructions to recover data from that dead hard drive.

 Note: Intense heat, water, physical impact, dust, etc. are the serious threats to your hard disk as these factors cause physical damage to the drive.
 So make sure you take appropriate preventive measures in order to keep the hard disk drive safe.